DM-Lab-UvA/MinCompSpin/README.md

 # MinCompSpin (`mcmpy`)

 MinCompSpin is a C++ library with Python bindings for analyzing discrete datasets using Minimally Complex Models (MCMs).
+Once compiled, it creates the Python package `mcmpy`.

 MCMs are a family of maximum entropy models (known as spin models) that have interactions of arbitrarily high order grouped in a community-like structure.
 Compared to other spin models, they have minimal information-theoretic complexity.
 The analysis using MCMs can uncover (robust) community structures in the data while taking into account possible higher-order interactions between the variables.